Here’s a little movie about our organization: https://youtu.be/xuPU1VsIJxM

 Maggie Vaughn Jansson was born and raised in Brunswick, moved away to Ithaca, New York during high school, and went on to earn a Bachelor of Arts degree in English from Carleton College in Northfield, Minnesota.
 After working for several years as a community health educator in Minneapolis, she attended the Johns Hopkins University in Baltimore where she earned a Bachelor of Science in Nursing and a Master of Public Health degree while working as a Pediatric Emergency Department nurse at the Johns Hopkins Hospital.
 In 2010, Maggie and her husband Peter made the decision to move to her hometown to raise their family, which now includes two young sons.
 Since 2014, Maggie has worked as the Pediatric Nurse Case Manager for CHANS (Community Health and Nursing Services), part of the MidCoast-Parkview Health System.
 She is grateful for this opportunity to work with TEAN to support the same community and school district that supported her.

-Sarah Singer is a Brunswick resident and real estate agent with three children (5,8 &10).
+Sarah Singer is a Brunswick resident and real estate agent raising three children and two dogs.
 In 2010, she and her husband John Kosinski and son Caz relocated to Maine to be closer to family and in search of a better quality of life.
 She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement.
 She served as a board member for Seeds of Independence prior to founding TEAN.
-In January of 2015 she joined the Brunswick school board as the District 7 representative.
-She and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.
+In January of 2015 she joined the Brunswick school board as the representative from District 7.
+In 2016 she and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.